● Methodology · How we investigate

 Sample report

-A redacted Mirror report illustrates the format.
-Categories, risk classifications, and source attributions are visible; client identifiers are removed.
-The asset is in preparation and will replace the placeholder below in a follow-up release.
+A redacted Mirror investigation report illustrates the format.
+Categories, risk classifications, and source attributions are shown; client identifiers are removed.
+The executive summary is available without a gate; the full report requires an email address.

 Verification standard